braph-software/BRAPH-2/tutorials/developers/dev_panelfig/readme.md

 > **Code 2.** **BrainSurfacePF element constants.**
-> 		The `constants` section of the generator code for "_BrainSurfacePF.gen.m" introductes some element constants.
+> 		The `constants` section of the generator code in "_BrainSurfacePF.gen.m" introductes some element constants.
 These will simplify the management of the visualization of the brain surface.
 > ````matlab
 > %% ¡constants!
 >